protevus/protevus/README.md

 ## License

-The Protevus Starter Application is released under the [MIT License](LICENSE).
+The Protevus Application is released under the [MIT License](LICENSE).

 ## Support and Community